joereddington/joereddington.github.io/diary/index.md

 ## 18/07/23 10:44 to 10:51, TODO list empty!  +EQT
 ## 18/07/23 10:51 to 12:10, Going to do delores-compiler now  +EQT
+## 18/07/23 12:10 to 12:17, That was fun but now  I'm going to go and save new york
+## 18/07/23 14:30 to 14:32, Hello
+You know what, I don't know if I want to do delores.
+How about I do the other fucking list.

+## 19/07/23 05:05 to 07:39, Email  +EQT
+Hey - wouldn't it be cool to have got all the way through the email before handover.
+## 19/07/23 07:39 to 07:52, Looking into going browserless.   +EQT
+## 19/07/23 07:52 to 08:00, Hello. +EQT

+I don't know where I am - I should try Delores

+## 19/07/23 09:20 to 10:49,  Delores +EQT
+* Food planned
+* Exercise planned.
+  * But can it be upgraded?
+I really want a 600 calorie hour (and a photo!)
+  * Like, is the answer a 10 minute run?
+A 20 minute run and then a blast on the bike?
+* No social media today I think.
+I think I've had enought.
+* I think my evenning thing I'm excited for is sleep

+I'm updating Delores's algorithm a lot.
+It's that sort of day Now - should the mario timer be part of the general 'look' of the homepage?
+Or part of the other bit.

+NA: set alarm at the end of this sprint.

+## 19/07/23 12:55 to 14:14, Delores +EQT
+## 19/07/23 14:14 to 15:02, Putting up the videos.  +EQT
+I'm learning a lot about ffmpeg (I read the manual)
+* Long term I don't think it replaces the need for an actual video editor - which is something I'll clearly need for Ubuntu sooner or later.

+Actions
+* Make the other files into mp4.
+* Check that you can use to: and the speed up together.

+* First of all - what's the command for removing sound? ffmpeg -i input.ogv -c:v copy -an output.ogv
+I think?